 Social Awareness

-While Self Awareness is being aware of your own emotions, Social Awareness is being aware of others’ emotions in the moment they happen.
+While Self-Awareness is being aware of your own emotions, Social Awareness is being aware of others’ emotions in the moment they happen.
 Using empathy, you understand what another person is feeling and why.
 Listening and observing are key.
 Often, we must stop talking and acting so we can learn how others are feeling.

 Imagine you’re the boss in our flight delay scenario, and you get the call from a key employee explaining they’ll be late.
 If you’re socially aware, you pick up on the emotional clues that your employee is anxious—not just about missing the meeting, but about your reaction to the situation.
 You understand that people may fear your reaction to bad news because you’re in a position of authority, especially if you’ve blown up before.
 (It’s ok, we’ve all done it).